It's all happening in Saudi Arabia. The Red Sea development, one of the kingdom's many ongoing megaprojects, has launched its first flights to Riyadh.

 Like I said, it's all happening in Saudi Arabia.

-Keep up to date with all the latest travel news and stories online and follow us on @luxuryexplained on Instagram for daily lifestyle content.
+Keep up to date with all the latest travel news and stories online.

 The National Travel desk